ghosh1994/CRUD-basic/README.md

 We have to download mongodb 4.2 from website and run below command to start DB server
 ```"C:\Program Files\MongoDB\Server\4.2\bin\mongo.exe"```

-Also also have to set path
+Also also have to set path of MongoDB bin folder to use `mongod` command

 ### Rest API Endpoints I gonna use :
 GET : http://localhost:9000/aliens